 For a standard coinsurance treaty, where the assets supporting the ceded liabilities were transferred to the assuming reinsurer, one acceptable approach involves a projection based on using starting assets on the ceded portion of the policies that are similar to those supporting the retained portion of the ceded policies or supporting similar types of policies.
 Scaling up each asset supporting the retained portion of the contract is also an acceptable method.

-Guidance Note: For standard pro rata insurance treaties that do not include experience refunds, where allocated expenses are similar to the renewal expense allowance, reflecting the quota share applied to the present value of future reinsurance cash flows pertaining to the reinsured block of business may be considered as a possible approach to determine the ceded reserves.
+Guidance Note: For standard pro rata insurance treaties that do not include experience refunds, where allocated expenses are similar to the renewal expense allowance, a possible approach may be multiplying the quota share by the present value of future reinsurance cash flows pertaining to the reinsured block of business.

 Alternatively, a treaty may contain an identifiable portfolio of assets associated with the ceded liabilities.
 This could be the case for several forms of reinsurance: funds withheld coinsurance; modified coinsurance; coinsurance with a trust.
 To the extent these assets would be available to the cedant, an acceptable approach could involve modeling this portfolio of assets.
 To the extent that these assets were insufficient to defease the ceded liabilities, the modeling would partially default to the approach discussed for a standard coinsurance treaty.
 To the extent these assets exceeded what might be needed to defease the ceded liabilities (perhaps an over collateralization requirement in a trust), the inclusion of such assets shall be limited.